SSpzcee/Asunder-PHB/phb/md/Genjutsu.md

 Effects which allow someone to reduce immobilization penalties do not apply against this technique.

-Realizes | X / 2 IC
+Realizes | 10 IC

 ### **Magen: Tetsuotome no Jutsu \- Demonic Illusion: Iron Maiden Technique**

 Chains burst from the ground beneath the victim and wrap around their legs, anchoring them in place, followed by two halves of an iron maiden, either on each side of the victim or in front of and behind them.
 The iron maiden slams shut with them in it, causing excruciating pain and a slew of debilitating injuries.

-Chakra: 34
+Chakra: 24
-Upkeep: 6
+Upkeep: 4
 Range: 30
-Special: Stun 15
 Speed: 20
 Seal Speed: 30
+Special: Stun 15
-Duration: 50 IC
+Duration: 60 IC

 Tags: Attack, Direct

 Effects:
-This temporarily inflicts a Minor Piercing wound on every location of the opponent's body (torso, abdomen, both arms, both legs, and Slashing on the head).
-If the genjutsu roll beats their defense by 10 points or more, this is upgraded to a Major wound on every location.
-These wounds last for the duration of the illusion, though the full Stun will remain even if it's broken early.
+This temporarily inflicts a Minor Piercing wound on every location of the opponent's body (torso, abdomen, both arms, both legs, and Slashing on the head) until the jutsu ends.
+If the genjutsu roll beats their defense by 10 points or more, this is upgraded to a Major wound on every location, the upkeep increases by 4, the chakra increase by 10, and the duration is reduced by 10.

-Realizes: Instantly
+Realizes: 15 IC

 ### **Sakki \- Killing Intent**